How To Get A Renovation Mortgage

 Use our checklist to identify the key costs of your project and get a clearer idea of the finance you’ll need:

 1. Market research

-Owner-occupiers may enjoy the benefits of their renovations for many years to come, and can hope to recoup the cost of their addtional investment if the area gentrifies around them and similar properties drive up surrounding values.
+Owner-occupiers may enjoy the benefits of their renovations for many years to come and can hope to recoup the cost of their additional investment if the area gentrifies around them and similar properties drive up surrounding values.

 But being the best-house-in-the-worst-street is not the situation you want to find yourself in when you come to sell.

-If you’re purchasing a to renovate and sell, on most lenders will want you to put at least 25% of your own money into the deal.
+If you’re purchasing a house to renovate and sell, most lenders will want you to put at least 25% of your own money into the deal.

 3. How much will planning permission cost?

-If you’re planning to undertake the kind of works that will add significant value (an extension, a loft conversion, digging out a basement…) it’s likely they will require planning permission.
+If you’re planning to undertake work that will add significant value (an extension, a loft conversion, digging out a basement…) it’s likely you will require planning permission.

 Costs involved in obtaining planning permission